 If you only meet the first 2 criteria’s a little help from a trusted surgeon in Seoul can ensure you attain all three.
 Those are the realities in this world, beauty is the standard.
 Like a brand new Hyundai vehicle these stars are manufactured through grueling practice sessions and media training which can last years.

-The competition is fierce in a saturated market that has been forced to diversify into other global fields.
-The music corporations were able to achieve this by recruiting stars from other Asian countries like Japan, China and The Philippines.
+The competition is fierce in a saturated market that has been forced to diversify into other global fields and any mistake made is often highly criticized and can lead to the doom of k-pop groups.
+The music corporations were able to achieve this diversity by recruiting stars from other Asian countries like Japan, China and The Philippines.

 This has increased the stakes in a winner take all industry dominated by 3 major labels; SM, YG and JYP Entertainment grossing 488 million USD in sales between them in 2015.
 It doesn’t take a rocket scientist to see how lucrative K-pop is, New Media platforms have played a massive role in exporting the culture to all parts of the world.